Role of alkaline metal in the rare-earth triangular antiferromagnet KYbO$_2$: Abstract

 \section{Abstract}

 We report crystal structure and magnetic behavior of the triangular antiferromagnet KYbO$_2$, the A-site substituted version of the quantum spin liquid candidate NaYbO$_2$.
 The replacement of Na by K introduces an anisotropic tensile strain with 1.6\% in-plane and 12.1\% out-of-plane lattice expansion.
 Compared to NaYbO$_2$, both Curie-Weiss temperature and saturation field are reduced by about 20\% as the result of the increased Yb--O--Yb angles, whereas the $g$-tensor of Yb$^{3+}$ becomes isotropic with $g=3.08(3)$.
-Field-dependent magnetization shows the plateau at $\frac12$ of the saturated value and suggests the formation of the up-up-up-down field-induced order in the triangular AYbO$_2$ oxides (A = alkali metal), in contrast to the isostructural selenides that exhibit the $\frac13$ plateau and the up-up-down field-induced order.
+Field-dependent magnetization shows the plateau at $\frac12$ of the saturated value and suggests the formation of the up-up-up-down field-induced order in KYbO$_2$ in contrast to the more common $\frac13$ plateau with the up-up-down order that has been reported in the isostructural Yb$^{3+}$ selenides.